-HEARD is a private platform that takes an open approach to school communication: facilitating transparency, ensuring equal access, and bridging student learning across school and home.
+HEARD is a private communication platform that takes an open approach to engaging families at school: facilitating transparency, ensuring equal access, and bridging student learning across school and home.

 HEARD enables two-way communication not only between families and teachers, but among parents.
 It provides all members democratic access to features — no hierarchy of controls.
-And it provides easy ways for teachers to share class insights and help parents support the learning at home.
+And it provides easy ways for teachers to share class insights and help families support their child’s learning at home.

 Engaging families is critical to school communication, and HEARD is built upon enabling and encouraging parent voice for the benefit of all — teachers, admins, parents, and students.

-But despite the impact parents have on student success, family engagement is one of the most neglected supports for children’s learning at school (Weiss, 2009).
-In fact, a 2008 monitoring report by the U.S. Department of Education’s Office of Elementary and Secondary Education found that family engagement was the weakest area of compliance by states (U.S. Dept. of Ed).
+But despite the positive impact parents have on student success, family engagement is one of the most neglected supports for children’s learning at school (Weiss, 2009).
+In fact, a 2008 monitoring report found that family engagement was the weakest area of compliance by states (U.S. Dept. of Ed).